praveen11665/solidityCodeDeployer/README.md

 - /compile [ It generate contract, abi, byte code and also it push these deatils to web3.storage {ipfs} ]

 <img width="750" alt="Screenshot 2023-02-06 at 6 50 21 PM" src="https://i.postimg.cc/hj2xgcsV/fastapi.png">

+### ☄️ What's next?

+1. Building FVM-AI-Deploy like contract as a service platform.
+User can get varity on contracts code in a sec and deploy those contracts in a mins.

+2. AI model keep improve to support different kind of contracts model.

+3. Planning to provide API as a service model also.

+4. UI/UX improvements.